BHUVANESH-SSN/Neural-Network-from-scratch/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 👏 Acknowledgments

-- MNIST Dataset: Yann LeCun, Corinna Cortes, and Christopher J.C.
-Burges
-- Inspiration from Andrew Ng's Deep Learning course
-- NumPy community for excellent documentation

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Improve documentation
-- Add more visualizations

 ## 📧 Contact

 For questions or suggestions, please open an issue on GitHub.

 ---

-**Made with ❤️ for learning neural networks from scratch**